How to qualify for a car loan with bad credit

 Bad credit is normally indicated by your credit score.
 Now, not all of these factors on their own will lead to a bad credit score (for instance, if you missed one payment a couple of years ago, you won’t necessarily have a bad credit score).
-Rather your credit score is calculated using all these factors along with patterns that can be seen in your financial history.
+Rather your credit score is calculated using all these factors and patterns that can be seen in your financial history.

 Lenders take your credit score seriously, and while it’s not the only thing they look at, it’s very important.

-So, if you have a bad credit rating, you may find it a little more challenging to find a good deal on a car loan; perhaps only being offered higher interest or deposit deals.
+So, if you have a bad credit rating, you may find it a little more challenging to find a good deal on a car loan, perhaps only being offered higher interest or deposit deals.

 Don’t despair, though, because if your credit score isn’t the best, you still have plenty of options available to you.